-This feature allows users to access a specific outside line (where LL is a line number from 01-15) when the line is not in use.
+This feature allows users to access a specific outside line (where LL is a system line number) when the line is not in use.
 This feature is useful for accessing a line that is not assigned to the phone.

 - If a line is in use, users cannot access it with this feature (they hear busy tone).
-For information about accessing a ringing or held call, or joining a call in progress, see Direct Line Pickup-Active Line. - If Line Access Restriction (#302) is set to No Access or In Only for a line assigned to an extension, a user at the restricted extension hears busy tone if Direct Line Pickup is used to access that line to place a call.
+For information about accessing a ringing or held call, or joining a call in progress, see Direct Line Pickup-Active Line. - If Line Access Restriction (#302) or pool Access Restriction (#315) is set to No Access or In Only for a line assigned to an extension or lines within a pool, a user at the restricted extension hears busy tone if Direct Line Pickup is used to access that line to place a call.

-You can program a Direct Line Pickup-Idle Line button on a system phone to pick up a line by pressing the button then dialing the two-digit line number.
+- This procedure applies to individual lines.
+If you have a pooled extension and you want to access lines in pools that are not assigned to your extension, dial the pool access code at intercom dial tone. - You can program a Direct Line Pickup-Idle Line button on a system phone to pick up a line by pressing the button then dialing the two-digit line number.

-(See Figure 2-3 in Chapter 2 for the location of special programming buttons such as (System Program) and (Enter) on system phones.)
+(See Figure 2-3 on page 2-23 for the location of special programming buttons such as (System Program) and (Enter) on system phones.)